 Sarah Ens grew up in Treaty 1 territory (Landmark, MB) and is currently a writer and editor based in Treaty 6 territory (Saskatoon, SK).
-Her poetry has appeared in literary journals such as Prairie Fire, Arc Poetry Magazine, Contemporary Verse 2, Poetry Is Dead, Room Magazine, and SAD Mag.
-In 2019, she won The New Quarterly's Edna Staebler Personal Essay Contest and placed 2nd in Contemporary Verse 2's 2019 2-Day Poem Contest.
+Her poetry has appeared Prairie Fire, Arc Poetry Magazine, Contemporary Verse 2, Poetry Is Dead, Room Magazine, and SAD Mag.
+In 2019, she won The New Quarterly's Edna Staebler Personal Essay Contest and placed 2nd in Contemporary Verse 2's 2-Day Poem Contest.
 She also won 1st place in Room Magazine's 2018 Short Forms Contest.
+Her debut collection of poetry, The World Is Mostly Sky, is forthcoming with Turnstone Press.

 Sarah holds a BFA from the University of British Columbia's Creative Writing program and is a current MFA in Writing candidate at the University of Saskatchewan.
 Her thesis project is a prairie long poem focussing on human and ornithological migration.